-As you explore your study abroad options, you'll want to consider aspects of your identity and how these may be perceived and treated in the cultures you'll be spending time in.
-We encourage you to do some research into social norms, cultural mores, and local practices before your program begins.
-You'll want to participate as much as possible in the host culture and should be prepared for the experience, which can be both personally challenging and rewarding.
+When considering travel to any country, travelers may want to consider aspects of their identity and how these may be perceived and treated in the local culture.
+We encourage travelers to do some research into social norms, cultural mores, and local practices before departure.
+Travelers will want to participate as much as possible in the host culture and should be prepared for the experience, which can be both personally challenging and rewarding.

-Students with disabilities can and should study abroad.
-Learn more about accessibility considerations and travel outside the U.S.
+Those with disabilities can and should travel abroad.
+Learn more about accessibility considerations and travel outside the United States.

 Travelers of all genders may encounter stereotypes and different standards for socially acceptable behaviors and gender roles.
 Find strategies for staying safe and comfortable abroad.

-If you identify as LGBT or Q and plan to study abroad, find ways to prepare yourself for a different culture and its ideas about gender and sexual identity.
+If you identify as LGBT or Q and plan to travel abroad, find ways to prepare yourself for a different culture and its ideas about gender and sexual identity.

-Students with varying levels of financial need can and do study abroad.
-Find ways to balance your goals for studying abroad with your financial situation.
+Travelers with varying levels of financial need can and do travel internationally.
+Find ways to balance your goals for traveling abroad with your financial situation.